Daggron/car-info-app/README.md

 # car-info-app
-An app which provide info of vehicle by using its registration number
+App to provide vehicle registration details with plate number as input.

 <p>
-  An app made with node js and redis to give the information of the cars and vehicles in india
+  App using node js and redis.

   <br>
-  Search any car in india by its number
+  Search any car in india by its number plate.

 </p>

 <a hre="https://car-info-india.herokuapp.com/">
-  View Demo
+  View in Action
  </a>